langjam/jam0002/motif/README.md

 Patterns
 --------
 Motif is designed to be symbol-agnostic as much as possible.
-Instead relying on symbols and keywords, all instructions in motif is composed of character or pixel pattern.
+Instead relying on symbols and keywords, all instructions in motif are composed of character or pixel pattern.
 There are 6 patterns and 1 special patterns in motif:

 0. Solid (Special Pattern)